 While standing in line at a Paris Ladurée over the weekend, I observed one tourist after another launch right into English when addressing the employees of the famed macaron shop.
 I’d hear a variation of, “Hi, I’d like a box of six macarons” over and over until I questioned if I had suddenly been transported to the Ladurée on New York’s Upper East Side.
 There wasn’t a bonjour in sight!

 Nope, I was still in Paris and not one tourist started out with a friendly bonjour or a tentative, “Parlez-vous anglais?”
 And yes, this is a problem.

-In France, the native language is French in case you haven’t noticed, and I get that most tourists visiting here don’t speak French and may never set foot in the country again.
+In France, the native language is French and I absolutely understand that most tourists don’t speak the language.
+In fact, most tourists visiting here may never set foot in the country again.

 But we all are capable of learning a few simple words and phrases in French.

 I’d bet that 99% of the tourists visiting (or people anywhere) know that bonjour means hello.
 So why start off an interaction in English when you know you’re in France?
 It’s not like the country’s native language is super rare and secret and only spoken by 1,000 people on the planet.
 French is pretty mainstream and just about everyone is capable of learning a few words and phrases.